Convolutional Recurrent Neural Network with Attention for 3D Speech Enhancement: Abstract

 \section{Abstract}

-3D speech enhancement has attracted much attention in recent years with the development of augmented reality technology.
-Traditional denoising convolutional autoencoders have limitations in extracting dynamic voice information.
-In this paper, we propose a two-stage autoencoder neural network for 3D speech enhancement.
-We incorporate a dual-path recurrent neural network block into the convolutional autoencoder to iteratively apply time-domain and frequency-domain modeling in an alternate fashion.
-And an attention mechanism for fusing the high-dimension features is proposed.
-We also introduce a loss function to simultaneously optimize the network in the time-frequency and time domains.
+3D speech enhancement can effectively improve the auditory experience and plays a crucial role in augmented reality technology.
+However, traditional convolutional-based speech enhancement methods have limitations in extracting dynamic voice information.
+In this paper, we incorporate a dual-path recurrent neural network block into the U-Net to iteratively extract dynamic audio information in both the time and frequency domains.
+And an attention mechanism is proposed to fuse the original signal, reference signal, and generated masks.
+Moreover, we introduce a loss function to simultaneously optimize the network in the time-frequency and time domains.
 Experimental results show that our system outperforms the state-of-the-art systems on the dataset of ICASSP L3DAS23 challenge.